ExFace/Core/Docs/Security/Authorization/Authorization_points/Action_AP.md

 Most actions are accessible by any user by default but it might be necessary to restrict access to certain actions, e.g. the action to delete a dataset.

-## How to restrict access to a facade
+## How to restrict access to an action

 ### Restrict access for all users except for certain user roles

 To restrict access to an action for users and make it accessible for only a certain user role, e.g only users with the role `Manager` should be allowed to delete datasets, use this authorization point.

-First the authorization point `Policy combining algorithm` needs to be set to `Permit Overrides`.
-The `Default Effect` of the authorization point needs to beset to `Permit`.
-This means if no policy can be applied for for a user he will have access to the action.
+First, add a policy denying any user the access to the delete action:

+- Authoriziation point: `Access to actions`
+- Effect: `Deny`
+- User role: emtpy
+- Action prototype: `exface.Core.DeleteObject`

-Second add a policy to that authorization point denying every user the access to the delete action.
-The policy needs to have `Deny` as `Effect` and no user role.
-It is possible to either set `Action prototype` or `Action Model` for a policy but **NOT** both at the same time.
-Set `Action prototype` if every action based on that prototype, eg. `exface.core.DeleteObject`, should be restriced, or set `Action Model` if only that specific action model should be restricted.
-After adding this policy no user will be able to use that action, so a second policy is needed to allow the desired user role, e.g. `Manager`, access to that action.
+After adding this policy no user without explicit permission will be able to use that action, so a second policy is needed to allow the desired user role, e.g. `Manager`, access to that action:

-Third add a second policy with the `Effect` `Permit`, the desired user role, e.g. `Manager`, as `User role` and the action as in the first policy.

-Those settings will have the effect that no user, except users with the role `Manager`, will have access to the action.
+- Authoriziation point: `Access to actions`
+- Effect: `Permit`
+- User role: `my.App.Manager`
+- Action prototype: `exface.Core.DeleteObject`

-Should also users with another user role be able to access that action, just add a third policy with the same settings as the second one, except the new user roles as `User role`.
+Should other user roles also be able to access that action, just add more permitting policies in the same manner.

 ### Restrict access for certain user role